-The Pysht River supports nine species of freshwater fish with five salmonid species including Chinook salmon, coho salmon, chum salmon, sea-run coastal cutthroat trout, and steelhead.
+The Pysht River supports nine species of freshwater fish with five salmonid species including Chinook, coho, chum salmon, sea-run coastal cutthroat trout, and steelhead.
 Historically the salmon runs were robust, but all have declined due to habitat degradation.
-The Pysht River habitat and floodplain have been altered by road and railroad construction, erosion protection, channel relocation, logging, in-channel wood removal, dredging, homesteading, agricultural development, wetland filling, and rural development.
+The river habitat and floodplain have been altered by road and railroad construction, erosion protection, channel relocation, logging, in-channel wood removal, dredging, homesteading, agricultural development, wetland filling, and rural development.
 The river was channelized to facilitate the transport of logs along the lower river and estuary.
 Dredging was routinely carried out on the lower river and the dredge spoils were reportedly dumped into the estuary’s tidal wetlands for the purpose of agricultural development.
+In 2009, North Olympic Land Trust started implementing a plan to conserve portions of the lower 10 miles (16 km) of the Pysht River as intact habitat for native fish and wildlife.
+As part of this process, two properties were acquired that became the Pysht River Conservation Area located about 9 miles (15 km) from the mouth of the Pysht River and protects 74 acres (30 ha) of land, including 0.75 miles (1.2 km) of the Pysht River, 0.3 miles (0.5 km) of Green Creek, and four wetlands.
+The Makah Tribe led restoration efforts by removing dilapidated structures, eradicating non-native invasive vegetation, and re-planting over 7,000 native trees with the help of the Lower Elwha Klallam Tribe.
+Further restoration was completed in partnership with the Clallam Conservation District and Merrill & Ring, with another 4,700 native trees and shrubs planted.
+In 2016, the Pysht River Restoration Support Project began a long-term effort to continue improving salmon habitat.
+The Lower Elwha Klallam Tribe constructed 35 engineered logjams, installed 350 feet (107 m) of floodplain fencing, and conducted riparian re-vegetation.
+Monitoring has shown that these projects have been successful in restoring channel and riparian habitat features favored by salmon for spawning and rearing.
 Read more here and here.
-Explore more of the Pysht River here:
+Explore more of the Pysht River and Pillar Point here: